John Graves Simcoe

-Lieutenant-General John Graves Simcoe (25 February 1752 – 26 October 1806) was a British army officer, politician, and colonial administrator who served as the lieutenant governor of Upper Canada from 1791 until 1796.
-He founded York, which is now known as Toronto, and was instrumental in introducing institutions such as courts of law, trial by jury, English common law, freehold land tenure, and also in the abolition of slavery in Upper Canada.
+Lieutenant-General John Graves Simcoe (25 February 1752 – 26 October 1806) was a British army officer, politician, and colonial administrator who served as the lieutenant governor of Upper Canada from 1791 to '96.
+He founded York, the present-day city of Toronto, in 1793 and was instrumental in introducing institutions such as courts of law, trial by jury, English common law, freehold land tenure, and also in the abolition of slavery in Upper Canada.

 His long-term goal was the development of Upper Canada (Ontario) as a model community built on aristocratic and conservative principles, designed to demonstrate the superiority of those principles to the republicanism of the United States.
 His energetic efforts were only partially successful in establishing a local gentry, a thriving Church of England, and an anti-American coalition with select indigenous nations.
 He is seen by many Canadians as a founding figure in Canadian history, especially by those in Southern Ontario.
 He is commemorated in Toronto with Simcoe Day.

 Early life

 Simcoe was the only surviving son of Cornishman John (1710–1759) and Katherine Simcoe (died 1767).
-His parents had four children, but he was the only one to live past childhood; Percy drowned in 1764, while Paulet, William, and John William died as infants.
+His parents had four sons, but he was the only one to live past childhood; Percy drowned in 1764, while Paulet and John William died as infants.
 His father was a captain in the Royal Navy who commanded the 60-gun HMS Pembroke during the siege of Louisbourg, with James Cook as his sailing master.
 He died of pneumonia on 15 May 1759 on board his ship in the mouth of the Saint Lawrence River a few months before the siege of Quebec, and was buried at sea.
 The family then moved to his mother's parental home in Exeter.
 His paternal grandparents were William and Mary (née Hutchinson) Simcoe.

 He was educated at Exeter Grammar School and Eton College.
 He spent a year at Merton College, Oxford; he was then admitted to Lincoln's Inn, but decided to follow the military career for which his father had intended him.
 He was initiated into Freemasonry in Union Lodge, Exeter, on 2 November 1773.